how to measure pips on tradingview

 The ideal number of pips a trader can target per trade is 20-30 pips. if you are a swing trader or position trader you can target 100 pips and above but always pay yourself when the price reaches 30 pips then leave partials running to your targeted price level.

-You should always have your stop loss in profit in case price retrace too much. for example, if price moves 50 pips in your favor move stop loss and secure at least 25-30 pips. learn to pay yourself first as a trader.
+It would help if you always had your stop loss in profit in case price retraces too much. for example, if price moves 50 pips in your favor move stop loss and secure at least 25-30 pips. learn to pay yourself first as a trader.

 Learn From our Freemium and Premium Trading Course